-Here, stand behind this bulk; straight will he come: Wear thy good rapier bare, and put it home: Quick, quick; fear nothing; I'll be at thy elbow: It makes us, or it mars us; think on that, And fix most firm thy resolution.
+lago.- Here, stand behind this bulk; straight will he come.wear thy good rapier bare, and put it home.
+Quick, quick; fear nothing; I'll be at thy elbow.
+It makes us, or it mars us; think on that, and fix most firm thy resolution.

-Be near at hand; I may miscarry in't.
+Roderigo - Be near at hand; I may miscarry in't.

-Here, at thy hand: be bold, and take thy stand.
+lago.- Here, at thy hand, be bold, and take thy stand.
+Retires.

-Retires

-I have no great devotion to the deed; And yet he hath given me satisfying reasons: 'Tis but a man gone.
-Forth, my sword: he dies.
+Roderigo.- I have no great devotion to the deed; and yet he hath given me satisfying reasons.
+'Tis but a man gone.
+Forth, my sword; he dies.

-I have rubb'd this young quat almost to the sense,

-And he grows angry.
-Now, whether he kill Cassio,

-Or Cassio him, or each do kill the other,

-Every way makes my gain: live Roderigo,

-He calls me to a restitution large

-Of gold and jewels that I bobb'd from him,

-As gifts to Desdemona;

-It must not be: if Cassio do remain,

-He hath a daily beauty in his life

-That makes me ugly; and, besides, the Moor

-May unfold me to him; there stand I in much peril:
+lago.- I have rubb'd this young quat almost to the sense, and he grows angry.
+Now, whether he kill Cassio, or Cassio him, or each do kill the other, Every way makes my gain.
+Live Roderigo, he calls me to a restitution large of gold and jewels that I bobb'd from him, as gifts to Desdemona; It must not be.
+If Cassio do remain, he hath a daily beauty in his life that makes me ugly; and besides, the Moor May unfold me to him; there stand I in much peril.
 No, he must die.
-But so: I hear him coming.
+Be't so.
+I hear him coming.

-Enter CASSIO
+(Enter Cassio).

-I know his gait, 'tis he.--Villain, thou diest!

-Makes a pass at CASSIO

-That thrust had been mine enemy indeed,

-But that my coat is better than thou know'st I will make proof of thine.
+Roderigo.- I know his gait; 'tis he.
+Villain, thou diest!
+Makes a pass at Cassio.
+Cassio.
+That thrust had been mine enemy indeed, but that my coat is better than thou know'st; I will make proof of thine.

-Draws, and wounds RODERIGO
+Draws, and wounds Roderigo.